 The way you interact with your co-workers, respond to stress, and your perception about your workplace and the people within it, impacts the dynamics of your whole team - whether you are acutely aware of it or not.

-For the past year, Adam Timm has cooperated with Watson Consoles to deliver monthly blogs focused on helping PSAPs create healthier environments that dispatchers want to work in.
+Since 2017, Adam Timm has cooperated with Watson Consoles to deliver monthly blogs focused on helping PSAPs create healthier environments that dispatchers want to work in.

 Adam Timm knows that 911 dispatchers and their public safety teams experience periods of extreme stress, daily.
 He and his team help teams reduce the negative effects of stress on health and relationships, on the job and at home.